hystrath/hystrath.github.io/tutos/dev/hy2foam/sod.md

 {: 1-case-setup-superso}

 #### 1.1 Mesh
-The mesh is the same as that presented in #11-mesh-subso.
+The mesh is the same as that presented in <a href="https://hystrath.github.io/tutos/dev/hy2foam/sod/#11-mesh-subso">the subsonic case</a>.

 #### 1.2 Case conditions